-The picture that emerges from her research is of a cohort that grows up slower, socializes less, sleeps less and whose capacity for happiness is inversely proportionate to screentime.
-(Equivalent Canadian studies are nonexistent but there’s no theoretical reason to hypothesize a stronger and freer northern cohort.)
+The picture that emerges from her research is of a cohort that grows up slower, socialises less, sleeps less and whose capacity for happiness is inversely proportionate to screentime.
+(Equivalent Canadian studies are nonexistent but there’s no theoretical reason to hypothesise a stronger and freer northern cohort.)

 And then as teens become 20-something and graduation looms, a big new stress emerges: Facing today’s uncertain, demanding and complex job market.